Impact of GST on Agriculture Sector in India

 Should Agriculturalists Pay GST?

-GST Rates on Agricultural products
+GST Rates on Agricultural Products

-Even a formal farmer or an agriculturalist who is selling fresh products or product would be exempt from GST registration or GST compliance because they come under the category of an individual engaged exclusively in the business of supplying goods or services or both that are not liable to tax or wholly exempt from GST.
+Even a formal farmer or an agriculturalist who is selling fresh products or products would be exempt from GST registration or GST compliance because they come under the category of an individual engaged exclusively in the business of supplying goods or services or both that are not liable to tax or wholly exempt from GST.

 GST Rate for Fertilizers & Seeds